icechat/IceChat/README.md

 It is [RFC 1459](https://tools.ietf.org/html/rfc1459.html) Compliant.

-The primary website for IceChat is <http://www.icechat.net> and has a wiki page set up at <http://wiki.icechat.net>
+The primary website for IceChat is <https://www.icechat.net> and has a wiki page set up at <https://wiki.icechat.net>

-IceChat uses .NET Framework v3.5 by default.
+IceChat 9.5 uses .NET Framework v4.5.2 by default.

-If you are experiencing connection problems to certain SSL Servers, run the `BuildIceChat-4.5.cmd` file in the build folder, to rebuild IceChat 9 with .NET 4.5
-There are also just binaries of IceChat built with .NET 4.5 sitting in the Releases section.

 ## Building from Source Code